-Appendix R Berea College Department of Nursing NURSING STUDENT HANDBOOK AGREEMENT (2020-2021) Due: Aug 17, 2020
+Appendix P Berea College Department of Nursing NURSING STUDENT HANDBOOK AGREEMENT (2022-2024) Due: September 1, 2022 or Before first day of off-campus clinical day

 Berea College's Nursing Student Handbook is available online at www.berea.edu/nur/resources.
 I have read and agree to abide by the rules, policies, and procedures of the Nursing Student Handbook.